 The EIRA project (Enabling Innovation: Research to Application) will support innovation in eastern England by helping business to access research expertise from universities and colleges in the region.
 The project has a specific focus on three themes: artificial intelligence, biotech and digital creative.

 EIRA’s aim is to develop and accelerate new innovative business clusters through an expansion in knowledge exchange activities in the region.
-A combination of well-established and more innovative methods will be used to support cluster growth, provide a more fertile supply chain and improve productivity.
+A combination of well-established and more innovative methods will be used to support the scaling of start ups, leading to cluster growth, provide a more fertile supply chain and improve productivity.

 In addition, EIRA will work to develop knowledge exchange activity and collaborative activities across the network.
 A repository of case studies and examples of good practice will be generated during the life of the project.